Python-GIS-book/site/source/part2/chapter-06/md/05-spatial-queries.md

 ## Making spatial queries in Python

 Now as we know the basics of topological spatial relations, we can proceed and see how to make such spatial queries using Python.
-Luckily, we do not need to worry about the exact DE-9IM implementation ourselves, as these operations are already implemented to shapely and geopandas.
+Luckily, we do not need to worry about the exact DE-9IM implementation ourselves, as these operations are already implemented in `shapely` and `geopandas`.
 With these libraries, we can evaluate the topological relationship between geographical objects easily and efficiently.
-In Python, all the basic spatial predicates listed in **Figure 6.32** are available from shapely library, including:
+In Python, all the basic spatial predicates are available from `shapely` library, including:

  - `.intersects()`
  - `.within()`